department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

                 subscribesToEvent: [event-name, event-name-two]
         ```

-    If you are unsure whether to classify your consumer as a Component or a System, see the [Backstage System Model](https://backstage.io/docs/features/software-catalog/system-model/).
+3. If you are unsure whether to classify your consumer as a Component or a System, see the [Backstage System Model](https://backstage.io/docs/features/software-catalog/system-model/).

-3. Once your `catalog-info.yaml` file has been committed, log into the [Lighthouse Developer Hub](https://hub.lighthouse.va.gov/) while on the VA network, and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.
+4. Once your `catalog-info.yaml` file has been committed, log into [CODE VA](https://hub.lighthouse.va.gov/) while on the VA network, and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.

 **NOTE**: As a consumer, it is imperative that you include the `subscribesToEvent` in your `catalog-info.yaml` file, in the `spec` object. `subscribesToEvent` is an array containing strings.
 Each string corresponds to a `name` specified in a producer's `catalog-info.yaml` file [metadata object](https://backstage.io/docs/features/software-catalog/descriptor-format#common-to-all-kinds-the-metadata).
 This metadata name property can not always be derived from the event or the topic, so it will require referencing the producer's `catalog-info.yaml` file, e.g.: